Akuli/odotdot/README.md

 ## Tests

-Some of the tests are written in C and some tests are written in Ö. You can run all tests like this:
+Some of the tests are written in C and some tests are written in Ö.

-    $ make test
+`runtests` is a shell script that runs all tests:

-If the tests fail, you might want to get more output:
+    $ ./runtests

-    $ make testverbose
+See `./runtests --help` for more options.

 I'm not using a coverage tool because I don't know how to use any C coverage tools, and there are much more important things to fix than bad coverage; see